Table of Contents

 The enumerator objects must be disposed after use to properly clean up internal objects and pooled buffers.
 This can be done implicitly by using them in a foreach, using, or LINQ statement, or explicitly with Dispose() or DisposeAsync().

-CSV records and fields
+Reading records and fields manually

 Fields can be accessed directly using the CsvFieldIdentifier-struct, which is implicitly convertible from string and int.
 In the example below, passing "id" and 0 to ParseField are functionally equivalent.
-The string-overload however includes and additional array/dictionary-lookup.
+The string-overload however includes an additional array/dictionary-lookup.
 The Header and FieldCount properties can be used to determine if a specific field can be accessed, along with Contains(CsvFieldIdentifier).

-The CsvValueRecord<T> struct can also be used in a foreach-statement to iterate the escaped field values.
+The CsvRecord<T> struct can also be used in a foreach-statement to iterate the escaped field values.

 {

-Console.WriteLine("Fields: {0}", rec.FieldCount);
+Console.WriteLine("Fields: {0}", record.FieldCount);

-Console.WriteLine("Line in file: {0}", rec.Line);
+Console.WriteLine("Line in file: {0}", record.Line);

-Console.WriteLine("Start offset: {0}", rec.Position);
+Console.WriteLine("Start position: {0}", record.Position);

-yield return rec.ParseRecord<User>();
+yield return record.ParseRecord<User>();

 }